BurdaMagazinOrg/module-ad_entity/README.md

 If you want to apply Advertising contexts on iframes or feeds, you'll need to use the backend appliance mode on your field formatters.

+# Tips for developers

 ## Javascript Events

 As an alternative way for adjusting the display and behavior of your ads, the Advertising implementations might provide events for you.

+Following events are provided in general:
+ - When the container for an Advertising entity has been collected from context:
+   `container.trigger('adEntity:collected',
+   [Drupal.ad_entity.adContainers, newcomers, context, settings]);`
+ - After Advertisement has been initialized inside the container:
+   `container.trigger('adEntity:initialized', [ad_tag]);`

-The AdTech implementation provides the event <code>atf:BeforeLoad</code>
+The AdTech implementation provides the window event <code>atf:BeforeLoad</code>
 which is being triggered right before <code>atf_lib.load_tags()</code>
 is called with the <code>load_arguments</code> array.

-The DFP implementation provides the event <code>dfp:BeforeDisplay</code>
+The DFP implementation provides the window event <code>dfp:BeforeDisplay</code>
 which is being triggered right after the slot definition and before the display instruction, giving you the options to act on the <code>slot</code> and its corresponding <code>targeting</code>.

-# Further tips for avoiding possible problems

-It's recommended to always display your Advertising entities through Advertising blocks.
-This way, you're able to change your advertisement on your whole site and switch between available variants of advertisement.

-The default tree aggregations and tree overrides can be expensive operations.
-When using a lot terms for nodes with large trees, it's recommended to write your custom formatter instead, which directly loads the context you want.
+## Manually loading and rendering Advertising entities

 When you write custom code for embedding Advertising entites, you might want to use a context which corresponds to a certain (content) entity.